Retirement Retirement Planning

 You may not be able to retire with just $1 million, but it's a good start to help you achieve your retirement goals.

-You may not feel the same pressure to save as your peers do because you’ve been saving already to get to your $1 million goal.
-And you won’t have to find ways to catch up or invest more now to get to that $1 million level.
+You may not feel the same pressure to save as your peers do because you've already been saving to get to your $1 million goal.
+And you won't have to find ways to catch up or invest more now to get to that $1 million level.

 You have room to splurge